jazzband/wagtailmenus/docs/source/contributing/packaging_releases.rst

         # Commit the changes
         git commit -am 'Update source translation files'

-9. Push all oustanding changes to github:
+12. Push all outstanding changes to GitHub:

     .. code-block:: console

         git push

-10. Submit your changes as a PR to the main repo via https://github.com/rkhleics/wagtailmenus/compare
+13. Submit your changes as a PR to the main repository via https://github.com/rkhleics/wagtailmenus/compare

 Packaging and pushing to PyPi
 =============================

-When satisfied with the PR for prepping the files:
+When satisfied with the PR for preparing the files:

 1. From https://github.com/rkhleics/wagtailmenus/pulls, merge the PR into the ``master`` branch using the "merge commit" option.

-2. Locally, cd to the project's root directory, checkout the ``master`` branch, and ensure the local copy is up-to-date:
+2. Locally, ``cd`` to the project's root directory, checkout the ``master`` branch, and ensure the local copy is up-to-date:

     .. code-block:: console